 Find out what leading stakeholders in in our health care system, including health plans, employers, state and federal agencies are saying about the need to reform our payment system and what it could mean in maternity care.
 Learn more about emerging payment models and what impact they could have on access to and payment for CPM services.
 Get a bird’s eye view of the payment landscape for CPMs today, including where Medicaid programs, the largest single payor of maternity care, are covering CPM care.
 Discover how CPMs are taking action at the state level to improve reimbursement for birth centers and expand employment opportunities for CPMs.
 Learn how NACPM, in collaboration with ACNM and the American Association of Birth Centers, are advocating for implementation of federal law that affects coverage of CPM services and birth center reimbursement.

-Mary Lawlor, LM, CPM, and Executive Director of NACPM will provide a national perspective on some of the opportunities and challenges for midwives in the context of both current and projected payment models.
-She will describe states where Medicaid covers CPM services, where there are barriers to public and private insurer coverage, and she will briefly list steps NACPM is taking to address these issues.
-She will also describe meetings at the Center for Medicare and Medicaid where NACPM, in collaboration with the ACNM and the American Association of Birth Centers, are making the case for the added value that CPMs can bring to maternity care and exploring ways in which the agency can improve implementation of ACA provisions related to birth center reimbursement.
+Mary Lawlor, LM, CPM, and Executive Director of NACPM provided a national perspective on some of the opportunities and challenges for midwives in the context of both current and projected payment models.
+She described states where Medicaid covers CPM services, where there are barriers to public and private insurer coverage, and she listed steps NACPM is taking to address these issues.
+She also described meetings at the Center for Medicare and Medicaid where NACPM, in collaboration with the ACNM and the American Association of Birth Centers, are making the case for the added value that CPMs can bring to maternity care and exploring ways in which the agency can improve implementation of ACA provisions related to birth center reimbursement.
 Download Mary Lawlor’s presentation slides

-Karen Milgate, MPP, Health Policy Consultant will present how key elements of the Affordable Care Act and Medicaid initiatives call for significant changes in the way that health care will be organized and purchased in the coming years.
+Karen Milgate, MPP, Health Policy Consultant presented how key elements of the Affordable Care Act and Medicaid initiatives call for significant changes in the way that health care will be organized and purchased in the coming years.
 Karen has worked closely with the Health Care Learning and Payment Action Network as they have developed recommendations for payment reforms, including new models for payment of maternity care.
-She will describe these models and explain where there may be opportunities for innovation that include midwives and birth centers.
+She described these models and explained where there may be opportunities for innovation that include midwives and birth centers.
 Download Karen Milgate’s presentation slides

 Valerie Sasson, CPM – President, Midwives Association of Washington State.
 Licensed Midwives and birth centers in Washington State have been Medicaid providers since the 1980s, but the Midwives Association of Washington State has recently taken up the cause of adequate reimbursement for birth centers.
-Val will describe the problem and the midwives efforts to secure better reimbursement.
+Val described the problem and the midwives’ efforts to secure better reimbursement.

 Jennie Joseph, LM, CPM – a British-trained midwife, a women’s health advocate, the founder and executive director of Commonsense Childbirth Inc. and the creator of The JJ Way®.
 Licensed Midwives in Florida have encountered significant challenges in receiving adequate Medicaid reimbursement.
-Jenny will describe her experience and how she’s fought back.
+Jenny described her experiences and how she’s fought back.
 Download Jennie Joseph’s presentation slides

 CPMs and State Licensure: Finding New Ways Forward in Today’s Environment

-The webinar which originally aired on October 6, 2016 covered how Certified Professional Midwives are discovering new opportunities for state licensure and building interesting new relationships with professional colleagues and policymakers.
+The webinar covered how Certified Professional Midwives are discovering new opportunities for state licensure and building interesting new relationships with professional colleagues and policymakers.
 Find out where they are in the legislative process and what they are learning.
 There are numerous challenges encountered in any legislative effort but new allies and better relationships are making a difference!
 This is an opportunity to think about what the implications might be for midwives in your state.